-Church leaders are facing two major changes that, while not necessarily universal, are widely shared by much of the Christian church in the United States.
-These two core changes lie beneath the questions many of us are asking:
+Church leaders are facing two major changes that, while not necessarily universal, are widely shared by much of the Christian church in the U.S. These two core changes lie beneath the questions many of us are asking:

 Where to start?
 What makes it work?